Frank-readresolve/cda-devops-alt-2024/algorithmix-js/001-str-reverse/README.md

 # 001-str-reverse
-Reverse a string.

 ## Specifications and constraints
-Write a program that outputs the reverse of an input string.
+Write a program that generates the inverse of a string.

 ## Examples